 - Sea salt and freshly ground black pepper

-- 2. Place the shaved vegetables in a large serving bowl and sprinkle with the dill fronds and parsley.
-Sprinkle with some really good-quality extra-virgin olive oil and then squeeze with the lemon or yuzu juice and season with salt and pepper to taste.
+- Place the shaved vegetables in a large serving bowl and sprinkle with the dill and parsley.
+Dribble with some really lovely extra-virgin olive oil and then squeeze with the lemon or yuzu juice and season with salt and pepper to taste.
 That's it.
 You're done.